sengsgx/sengsgx/seng_runtime/README.md

 Notes/Limitations:
 * currently only IPv4 (`'-4'`) is supported
-* the target port has to be explicitly defined, because of the current limited service-port resolution (SENG)
+* the target port has to be explicitly defined, because of the currently limited service-port resolution (SENG)
 * Graphene-SGX's current buffering of stdout/stderr can cause missing user output till the next flush, e.g., when running telnet w/o arguments; the output worked fine for us in the HTTP example; the delayed output does not(!) affect functionality, but only user experience in certain cases